 If you are wondering what’s in the game, see The Cup & Prizes

 There is no limit in the number of players being placed on the roster of a team.
 However, only 20 players are allowed to be nominated and play each match.

 A player is allowed to play for a single team only (in each age category).
-It is not allowed to take part in multiple age categories for the player who is listed as an age exception in some category.
-Boys are allowed to play only in B categories, four girls per team are allowed to play in any B category.
+It is not allowed to take part in multiple age categories with the age exception.
+Boys are allowed to play only in B categories, four girls are allowed to play in any boys team.